js-soft/codemagic-tools/README.md

 jscm teams-publish --platform <platform> --projectName <projectName>
 ```

-This command will inform about a newly released version.
-It aditionally provides a link to the build logs.
+This command will inform about an app version, that was released in a store.
+It additionally provides a link to the build logs.

 ## Testing